How can you generate a large amount of new traffic and revenue without creating any new content?

 An SEO log file analyzer can help you understand why portions of your website are not getting crawled.
 Discover the crawl ratio of your site by reviewing search engine crawl of your entire site and pairing crawled and uncrawled pages side by side.

 The crawl ratio can vary widely depending on website performance.
-The first thing you want to do is identify how many of your crawled pages are non-compliant (not eligible to be served in search).
+The first thing you want to do is identify how many of your crawled pages are non-indexable (not eligible to be served in search).

-You can isolate these non-compliant pages and optimize them, hide them, or remove them to save crawl budget.
+You can isolate these non-indexable pages and optimize them, hide them, or remove them to save crawl budget.
 A good SEO log file analyzer will also let you segment your pages so you can understand crawl performance by page type (products, category, articles, etc.)

 Review uncrawled pages to see if those are less valuable pages or if you do, in fact, want those pages to be crawled.
 An SEO log file analyzer allows you to isolate strategic pages that aren’t getting crawled and understand the technical reasons why they’re being ignored by the search engines.